 - Good Friday – Cod

 - Easter – Ham and boiled eggs with green vegetables

 - Harvest time – Kulen (hot-pepper flavored sausage)

 - Christmas – Bakalar (dried cod prepared in a variety of ways), turkey and other fowl, as well as sarma (meat-stuffed cabbage leaves)

 - Weddings – a variety of dishes and lots of cakes and biscuits are served

 - Doughnuts are part and parcel of carnival festivities and in the south there is a similar fried sweet dish known as hrostule.

 Croatia is a very popular tourist destination with independent travellers, tour groups as well as cruise liners.
 There is no shortage of eating places and restaurants, konobas, gostinicas and pizza joints can be found all over peninsula, especially in the popular tourist resorts.
 Restaurants tend to be the more formal dining places attached to hotels or resorts, serving international cuisine.
 For something more local, head for a konoba or gostionica.
 These are the equivalent of a trattoria or taverna and are less expensive.

 If you don’t fancy any of the local dishes, there’s always the pizza to fall back on.
 The pizzas here are really good.
-We had a very nice one in Dubrovnik and came back for more the next day.Any other ideas?
+We had a very nice one in Dubrovnik and came back for more the next day.Do you agree or disagree?